igor-makarov/xcake/README.md

 This is perfect for working in teams or with cocoapods as it reduces conflicts, makes it easy to modify settings and allows you to create a clean project anytime you need to.

 Isn't this just like liftoff or crafter?
 No these tools are for scafolding a whole project structure to get you started (Creating folder structure, git repo etc.).
-However xcake is not for this, xcake is just for generating a xcodeproject, in fact; these tools could work together.
+However xcake is not for this, xcake is just for generating a xcodeproject.

 Get in contact with the developer on Twitter: [@jcampbell_05](https://twitter.com/jcampbell_05)